NIcolasp14/Experience/README.md

 Sept 2014 - June 2016: Teaching computer lessons for free to young Congolese teens.
 (Windows OS familiarisation, basics of coding, MS Office)
 May 2010 - June 2016: Providing necessities to poverty-stricken regions in Lubumbashi, mainly to families and children.
 Was tied to a big family, spent quality time and provided guidance to the children.

+### Courses
+Udemy Python Course: 2022 Complete Python Bootcamp From Zero to Hero in Python by Jose Portilla

 ### Uni Courses
+#### Extra
+Stanford CS224W: ML with Graphs
 #### ECE, NTUA

 #### Physics Department, NKUA